DAOmasons/daomasons-docs/docs/Intro/values.md

 ### Human-Centered Design

 We do our best to make the tech fit the needs of the people.
 A system is not resilient or secure if it is not usable by everyone.
-DAO Masons prefer systems that are play-tested and iterated on by real people, not just by the developers.
+DAO Masons prefer systems that are play-tested and iterated through real-world use, not just developer testing.

 ### Productive, Disciplined, Sacrificing